translate/translate/docs/guides/checking_for_inconsistencies.rst

 We'll look at the translations first from the English, or source text, point of view.
 Then we will look at it from the Afrikaans point of view.
-The first will pick up where we have translated the same English word differently in Afrikaans ie an inconsistency.
+The first will pick up where we have translated the same English word differently in Afrikaans i.e. an inconsistency.
 While the second will determine if we use the same English word for different English words, possibly this will confuse a user.